blaineam/WEmulator/readme.md

 ## Join the Effort

-I will always welcome constructive PRs that help mode this project towards my final goals for it being easier to setup and use.
+I will always welcome constructive PRs that help move this project towards my final goals for it being easier to setup and use.
 I want this to be completely open source and I do not wish to make money on this project.
 I like classic games and so I hope to provide a means for preserving home access to games for future generations.

 ## F.A.Q.